In Session: How to make the most of your psychologist sessions

 Have you been seeing a psychologist for weeks and aren’t seeing any progress?
 Are you feeling discouraged?
 Scheduling and showing up for your first session with a psychologist is a courageous first step in reaching out for help.
 Once the excitement of attending your first session, and filling out the paperwork start to fade, you might notice that speaking with a psychologist is not the quick fix you may have wanted.
-The truth is, the effectiveness of therapy session is largely determined by you, not the psychologist.
+The truth is, the effectiveness of each therapy session is largely determined by you, not the psychologist.
 Some people like to think that their problems are now in the hands of a professional to fix, and this belief may set one up for disappointment and frustration.

 If you are thinking about seeing a therapist or have been seeing a therapist regularly, there are a few guidelines to make sure that you are getting the most of your sessions.
 These guidelines will ensure that you will be constantly stepping closer to achieving your goals.

-Show up.
+Show up

 How effective would a teacher be if the class only showed up once in a while?
 Similar to teachers or even doctors, psychologists develop what is called a treatment plan.
 In this plan, you will decide how often you should visit the office for a session.
 This is typically agreed upon in the first few weeks of treatment.
 Beyond the attendance agreement, your psychologist is planning a course of action.
-If you fail to attend session as agreed upon, you may be missing key concepts or your psychologist may have to rush through explaining techniques.
+If you fail to attend a session as agreed upon, you may be missing key concepts or your psychologist may have to rush through explaining techniques.
 It is very common for individuals to stop showing up for session once they begin to feel better, or if a situation resolves itself naturally.
 Just like with antibiotic medication, you are advised to take the dosage until completed, not stop taking the medication once you feel better.
-Prematurely ending a therapy session can leave you feeling unprepared to tackle obstacles in the future.
+Prematurely ending therapy can leave you feeling unprepared to tackle obstacles in the future.

-Keep it Honest.
+Keep it Honest

 Homework in therapy?
 Yes!
 Many psychologists will give you homework in between sessions.
-Assignments can vary from behavioral changes, testing out coping skills, writing letters, journaling, or other challenges to incorporate into you life.
+Assignments can vary from behavioural changes, testing out coping skills, writing letters, journaling, or other challenges to incorporate into you life.
 Do your homework in between sessions.
 If you are trying out a new coping skill, sometimes things need to be repeated multiple times before any sign of progress can be seen.
 Think about how many trips to the gym or healthy meals need to be consumed before you notice a difference!
 Many of our struggles did not develop overnight, so it is unrealistic to expect them to go away that quickly.
 Commit to your psychologist’s suggestions whole heartedly to begin working towards progress.

 Related reading: